Gradient Boosting Reinforcement Learning: Implementation Details and Hyperparameters

 \subsection{Environments}

+\paragraph{Classic-Control \& Box2D.} We evaluate GBRL against NNs on all available classic-control tasks provided in Gymnasium \cite{towers2024gymnasium} and on LunarLander-v2.
+This includes three discrete action space environments: Acrobot-v1, CartPole-v1, MountainCar-v0, and two continuous action space environments: Pendulum-v1 and MountainCarContinuous-v0.
+We trained on both environments for 1M steps (1.5M for LunarLander-v2).
+For NNs we used the hyperparameters provided in RL Baselines3 Zoo \cite{rl-zoo3}, except for AWR where we followed the hyperparameters described in the paper.

-The Football domain consists of a vectorized 115-dimensional observation space that summarizes the main aspects of the game and 19 discrete actions.
+\paragraph{Google Research Football \& Atari ram.} The Football domain \cite{kurach2020google} consists of a vectorized 115-dimensional observation space that summarizes the main aspects of the game and 19 discrete actions.
 We focus on its academy scenarios, which present situational tasks involving scoring a single goal.
 A standard reward of +1 is granted for scoring, and we employed the "Checkpoints" shaped reward structure.
 This structure provides additional points as the agent moves closer towards the goal, with a maximum reward of 2 per scenario.
-The Atari-ram environment consists of a vectorized 128-dimensional observational space representing the 128 byte RAM state and up to 18 discrete actions.
+The Atari-ram domain consists of a vectorized 128-dimensional observational space representing the 128-byte RAM state and up to 18 discrete actions.
 We trained agents in both domains for 10M timesteps.

-The MiniGrid environment \cite{MinigridMiniworld23} is a 2D grid world with goal-oriented tasks requiring object interaction.
+\paragraph{MiniGrid.} The MiniGrid environment \cite{MinigridMiniworld23} is a 2D grid world with goal-oriented tasks requiring object interaction.
 The observation space consists of a 7x7 image representing the grid, a mission string, and the agent's direction.
 Each tile in the observed image contains a 3D tuple dictating an object's color, type, and state.
 All MiniGrid tasks emit a reward of +1 for successful completion and 0 otherwise.

-We trained our NN-based agents on a flattened observation space using the built-in one-hot wrapper.
+We trained our NN-based agents on a flattened observation space using the built-in one-hot wrapper, as specified by RL Baselines3 Zoo.
 For GBRL agents, we generated a 51-dimensional categorical observational space by encoding each unique tile tuple as a categorical string to represent the observed image.
 Categorical features were added for the agent's direction (up, left, right, down) and missions.
 All agents were trained for 1M timesteps, except for PutNear, FourRooms, and Fetch tasks, which were trained for 10M based on the reported values for PPO NN in RL Baselines3 Zoo.